Shrinks99/node-based-interfaces/_collections/_sections/making-good-nodes.md

 Don't let interacting with the node graph be the bottleneck of operations per minute that an advanced user can achieve within your software!

+### Sockets VS Pre-Extended Pipes

+Some node-based programs use sockets to determine, others simply point their pipes into the node and display unconnected inputs as pipes instead of as sockets.
+If your program uses multi-in, multi-out nodes you will likely be connecting pipes to different operators, this requires a socketed system to ensure that users are able to visually determine where the data they want to connect will go.

+If your program uses multi-in, single-out nodes that pass along all data through the pipe it may be advantageous to avoid sockets all-together.
+Sockets are typically quite small and have less clickable area than pre-extended pipes, pre-extended pipes with labels can make the experience of connecting nodes together quicker due to their larger clickable area.

+Both sockets and pre-extended pipes can run into similar issues when complex nodes demand many inputs, especially in a multi-in, single-out system where the size of nodes is typically more uniform both vertically and horizontally.

 ### Displaying data on nodes

 While node-graphs contain an infinite (or at least _very_ large) amount of space, a user's screen does not have an infinite amount of resolution.
 This means that there will be a scale that most users will find to be the most comfortable when working with nodes in your application.
 At this scale it should be clear what each node does—displayed by colour, shape, or otherwise—and probably what each node is named.
 Some node based applications may display other indicators on the node such as using coloured outline to denote their stage of processing, or a badge to display types of data flowing through the node.